Max Roach: 1950s

 Roach studied classical percussion at the Manhattan School of Music from 1950 to 1953, working toward a Bachelor of Music degree.
 The school awarded him an Honorary Doctorate in 1990.

-In 1952, Roach co-founded Debut Records with bassist Charles Mingus.
-The label released a record of a May 15, 1953 concert billed as "the greatest concert ever", which came to be known as Jazz at Massey Hall, featuring Parker, Gillespie, Powell, Mingus, and Roach.
+In 1952, Roach co-founded Debut Records with bassist Charles Mingus, one of the first artist-owned labels.
+The label released a record of a May 15, 1953, concert billed as "the greatest concert ever", which came to be known as Jazz at Massey Hall, featuring Parker, Gillespie, Powell, Mingus, and Roach.
 Also released on this label was the groundbreaking bass-and-drum free improvisation, Percussion Discussion.

 In 1954, Roach and trumpeter Clifford Brown formed a quintet that also featured tenor saxophonist Harold Land, pianist Richie Powell (brother of Bud Powell), and bassist George Morrow.
 Land left the quintet the following year and was replaced by Sonny Rollins.
 The group was a prime example of the hard bop style also played by Art Blakey and Horace Silver.

-The Clifford Brown/Max Roach Quintet created one of the very greatest string of small-group recordings in jazz history, worthy of consideration alongside the Hot Fives and Sevens of Louis Armstrong and the quintets of Charlie Parker and Miles Davis.
-Over the next eight years Roach's stature grew as he recorded with a host of other emerging artists (including Bud Powell, Sonny Stitt, Miles Davis and Thelonious Monk) and co-founded Debut, one of the first artist-owned labels, with Charles Mingus.
-Roach participated in the legendary bebop summit concert that produced the Jazz at Massey Hall recordings of 1953.
 Later that year, he relocated to the Los Angeles area, where he replaced Shelly Manne in the popular Lighthouse All Stars.

 Brown and Richie Powell were killed in a car accident on the Pennsylvania Turnpike in June 1956.
 The first album Roach recorded after their deaths was Max Roach + 4.
 After Brown and Powell's deaths, Roach continued leading a similarly configured group, with Kenny Dorham (and later Booker Little) on trumpet, George Coleman on tenor, and pianist Ray Bryant.
 Roach expanded the standard form of hard bop using 3/4 waltz rhythms and modality in 1957 with his album Jazz in 3/4 Time.
 During this period, Roach recorded a series of other albums for EmArcy Records featuring the brothers Stanley and Tommy Turrentine.

-In 1955, he played drums for vocalist Dinah Washington at several live appearances and recordings.
+In 1955, Roach played drums for vocalist Dinah Washington at several live appearances and recordings.
 He appeared with Washington at the Newport Jazz Festival in 1958, which was filmed, and at the 1954 live studio audience recording of Dinah Jams, considered to be one of the best and most overlooked vocal jazz albums of its genre.